xybor/xyplatform/xylog/README.md

 | NOTSET         |               0|

 ## Handler
-`Handler` instances handle logging events.
+`Handler` handles logging events.
+A `Handler` need to be instantiated with an `Emitter` instance rather than creating directly.

-Any `Handler` created with a not-empty name will be associated with this name.
+Any `Handler` with a not-empty name will be associated with its name.
+Calling `NewHandler` twice with the same name will cause a panic.
+If you want to create an anonymous `Handler`, call this function with an empty name.

-Later calls of this function with the same name will return the same `Handler`.
-If a name is associated with a `Handler` type, do not reuse this name for other types.
+To get an existed `Handler`, call `GetHandler` with its name.

 `Handler` can use `SetFormatter` method to format the logging message.

-Each `Handler` has its own way and place to log the message.
-Such as `SteamHandler` is used to log into stdout or stderr.
+Like `Logger`, `Handler` is also able to call `AddFilter`.

+## Emitter
+`Emitter` instances write log messages to specified destination.

+Two basic built-in `Emitter` instances are `xylog.StdoutEmitter` and `xylog.StderrEmitter`.

 ## Formatter
 `Formatter` instances are used to convert a `LogRecord` to text.